 2011 Ground Water Rule Violation: On July 13, 2011, we received lab results indicating an E. coli bacteria detection at the Well #12 raw water sample collected on the July 11, 2011.
 That is a violation of the State Drinking Water Regulations GWR (310 CMR 22.26).
-This violation is being resolved by our construction of permanent disinfection at our new water filtration plants.
-Om May 18, 2015 we got MassDEP approval to reactivate Well #12 now with permanent disinfection and filtration at the Hartford Ave Filtration Plant.
-We expect to receive a return- to-compliance notice from MassDEP sometime during the summer of 2015.
+This violation was resolved by our construction of permanent disinfection at our new water filtration plants.
+On May 18, 2015 we got MassDEP approval to reactivate Well #12 now with permanent disinfection and filtration at the Hartford Ave Filtration Plant and in November we received approval of our disinfection system; thereby resolving the violation.